Punch (drink): Mexico

-Ponche is served during the Christmas holiday season.
-It is served warm.
-Some ingredients used to make ponche are more seasonal and even exotic.
-Fresh tejocotes, known to the Aztecs as Texocotli (stone fruit) are required by most.
-Tejocotes are the fruit of the hawthorn tree and resemble crab apples; they have a sweet-sour flavor and an orange to golden yellow color.
-Other ingredients in ponche are prunes, pears, dry hibiscus, star anise, and sugar cane pieces.
+Ponche is traditionally prepared during the Christmas season in Mexico.
+It is served hot, typically accompanied by other Mexican holiday staples like tamales, champurrado and pan dulce.
+Some ingredients used to make ponche are more seasonal and are sometimes hard to get.
+Fresh tejocotes, the fruit of the hawthorn tree known to the Aztecs as Texocotli (stone fruit), and guavas are among the most usual.
+Other common ingredients in ponche include sugar cane pieces, piloncillo, apples, pears, dry hibiscus, raisins, prunes, clove and star anise.

 Argentina

 In Argentina and Uruguay, Claret Cup has been introduced by British immigrants and was widely adopted by the population.
 Known as Clericó, its Spanishized form, it is the traditional Christmas and New Year punch, which occur in the summer of the Southern Hemisphere.
 It is made with red wine and fruits such as oranges, apples, peaches, strawberries, etc. Other alcoholic beverages are commonly added in combination.
 In Argentina it is generally served from a punch bowl (ponchera).

 Due to its proximity to Argentina, Paraguay has also adopted Clericó (and with the same Spanishized name) and it is also consumed during Christmas and New Year celebrations there.
-In Paraguay, it is tipycally served from a clay pot called kambuchi.
+In Paraguay, it is typically served from a clay pot called kambuchi.